Roshankrishnamoorthy/Project2/README.md

 Select one of the following two options:

+**TEAM MEMBERS**
+Roshan Krishnamoorthy A20592056
+Nisha Mayilraj A20592055
+Nithish Kannan Kuppal Thulasiraman A20593857

 ## Boosting Trees

 Implement the gradient-boosting tree algorithm (with the usual fit-predict interface) as described in Sections 10.9-10.10 of Elements of Statistical Learning (2nd Edition).
 Answer the questions below as you did for Project 1.